Anti-Money Laundering and OFAC Policy

 The Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy or economy of the United States.

-In connection with its administration of these sanctions programs, OFAC maintains and publishes lists of individuals and companies owned or controlled by, or acting for or on behalf of, targeted countries.
+In connection with its administration of these sanctions programs, OFAC maintains and publishes regulations and lists of individuals and companies owned or controlled by, or acting for or on behalf of, sanctioned countries.
 It also lists individuals, groups, and entities, such as terrorists and narcotics traffickers designated under programs that are not country specific.
 Such individuals and companies are collectively called "Specially Designated Nationals" or "SDNs".
 Assets of SDN’s are blocked and U.S. persons are generally prohibited from dealing with them.
-Non SDN lists are also maintained by OFAC which list the names of individuals, groups and entities with whom transactions may be limited or restricted.
+Non SDN lists are also maintained by OFAC which list the names of individuals, groups, and entities impacted by sanction laws which may limit or restrict transactions.
 OFAC regulations must be complied with by all U.S. persons, including U.S. citizens regardless of where they are located in the world, all persons or entities within the United States, and all U.S. incorporated entities and their foreign branches.
 In the case of certain OFAC enforced sanctions, foreign subsidiaries and affiliates owned or controlled by U.S. companies may be required to comply.